SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Duration: 0:08:00

-Before we dive deeper, lets ensure we are all aligned with terminology of the objects and concepts we will use in PubSub+ Event Portal.
+Before we dive deeper, let's ensure we are all aligned with terminology of the objects and concepts we will use in PubSub+ Event Portal.

 ### Application Domain & Workspace

 An application domain represents a namespace where applications, events, and schemas can live.
-Within this namespace, you can create a suite of applications, events and schemas that are independent of other application domains.
+Within this namespace, you can create a suite of applications, events, and schemas that are independent of other application domains.
 In our NYC Taxi use case we introduced earlier, we may group applications into different domains, for ex. we may have a domain for our rideshare apps and services, one for our _back-office apps_ where invoicing and background checks are being processed, and maybe another domains for _analytics_ where we group apps that are responsible for analyzing the successful operation of our rideshare services.

 In the Event Portal you will associate all objects like Consumer Groups, Topics, Schema, etc, to one or more Application Domains.